 But also the chance to visit other areas that are known for great boating!

-- Or the Florida Keys, home to miles of islands stretching from Key West to Key Largo!
-Find Caribbean like waters and stunning landscapes in Florida.
+- Florida Keys: home to miles of islands stretching from Key West to Key Largo!
+Find Caribbean-like waters and stunning landscapes in Florida.